Hoping to Switch things up this Black Friday? Here are the early Nintendo deals

 The best early Nintendo Switch Black Friday 2021 deals

-We’re not biased or anything, but the red and blue neon version of the Nintendo Switch is the best colour variant out of all of them, and now this bundle with Mario Kart 8 is on sale at its lowest ever price.
-As usual, you get the neon colourway with its contrasting Joy-Cons, as well as the black Switch dock.
-It’s an early Black Friday deal not to be missed.
+The red and blue neon version of the Nintendo Switch is our favourite colour variant, and now this bundle with Mario Kart 8 is on sale at its lowest ever price.
+As usual, you get the neon colourway with its contrasting joy-cons, as well as the black Switch dock.
+With this early Black Friday deal, you’re essentially just paying for the console and getting Mario Kart for free.
+Pick it up now and you’ll be racing around Rainbow Road in no time.

-The classic grey Nintendo Switch, bundled with everyone’s favourite game to groove to – Just Dance 2022 – is also discounted in Amazon’s early Black Friday sale.
-Just like the Mario Kart 8 Deluxe bundle, this one is also the lowest in price we’ve ever seen it – it only went as low as £308.99 in the past, but it is now a whole 20 per cent off.
+The Nintendo Switch neon red/neon blue edition, bundled with everyone’s favourite game to groove to – Just Dance 2022 – is currently discounted in Amazon’s Black Friday sale.
+This is the lowest price we’ve ever seen it at – it’s only ever gone as low as £293.99 in the past.
+It comes with the dock and two neon joy-con controllers.

 Orzly carrying case for Nintendo Switch OLED and Nintendo Switch: Was £19.99, now £14.99, Amazon.co.uk